Tomileka/Tomileka/README.md

 # Hi there!
 I'm Ekaterina Tomilovskaya 👋

-### 📊 Data Scientist | Former Logistics Director 🚛
+### 📊 Data Scientist | ML Engineer 🚛

-**Senior Business Expert & Project Manager** at the intersection of Finance, Supply Chain, Data, and AI.
+**Senior Business Expert & Project Manager** at the intersection of Finance, Marketing, Supply Chain, Data, and AI.
 With over **20 years of experience** in delivering complex IT and data transformation projects, I thrive on breaking down complex challenges into practical, automated solutions.
 I bring strategic leadership and deep supply chain expertise from global industry leaders into data-driven decision-making.

 ---